Riverdale - Season 1

 Riverdale features a bizarre and soapy plot with the strangeness of Twin Peaks, while updating its older roots to target a young, modern demographic.
 Its best attributes include the diverse cast of likable characters and lovely cinematography that juxtaposes sickly greens against dangerous shades of red and pink to give the series its dark, teen-horror vibe.
 But unfortunately, it drops off a cliff for me there.

-Midway through the season, I was just starting to get invested in the lives of Betty, Veronica, Jughead, and others.
+Midway through the season, I was just starting to get invested in the lives of Betty (Lili Reinhart), Veronica (Camila Mendes), Jughead (Cole Sprouse), and others.
 But the simplistic dialogue and telenovela dramatics quickly began to subsume the more refreshing, pulp aspects of the show.
-Boorish writing, a near-pathological focus on relationships, and laughable events that lacked the tongue-in-cheek quality found in earlier episodes presented a tipping point for Riverdale—a fulcrum between a campy, teenage horror dramedy or an unwatchable chore that belongs on daytime television.
+Boorish writing, a near-pathological focus on relationships, and laughable events that lack the tongue-in-cheek quality found in earlier episodes present a tipping point for Riverdale—a fulcrum between a campy, teenage horror dramedy or an unwatchable chore that belongs on daytime television.
 I hate that the season ends on the latter note.

 Gender: 5/5